rhel-labs/learn-katacoda/VDO-configure/step3.md

 Create the VDO volume.

 VDO uses thin-provisioning to help achieve space savings.
-VDO will need to present a device to the filesystem that is larger than the physical size, since deduplication will map multiple (duplicate) logical blocks to the same physical block.
+VDO is able to present a device to the filesystem that is larger than the physical size, since deduplication maps multiple (duplicate) logical blocks to the same physical block.
 To do this set the vdoLogicalSize to an amount larger than 10GB, such as, 100GB.